Actyx/Actyx/web/developer.actyx.com/blog/2020-08-26-optimizing-differential-dataflow-applications-strings.md

 tags: [database, dashboards, reports]
 ---

-In practical applications of [differential dataflow](https://docs.rs/differential-dataflow/) to analyzing factory event streams one frequently encounters a lot of strings.
+In practical applications of [differential dataflow](https://docs.rs/differential-dataflow/) to analyze factory event streams one frequently encounters a lot of strings.
 Those strings usually represent various names - of inventory articles, workstations, or activities.
 However, the straightforward approach in data flows rich in string objects may lead to a lot of unnecessary duplication which can result in high memory usage, unacceptable in small devices.